ISSA Nutritionist Study Guide

 Stomach

-This is in the upper left of the abdominal cavity, and it works to aid for both mechanical and chemical digestion.
+This is in the upper left of the abdominal cavity, and it works to aid in both mechanical and chemical digestion.

-Gastrin juices are the acids that will help with digesting foods, and this is controlled via the hormone known as gastrin.
+Gastrin juices are the acids that help digest foods, controlled via the hormone known as gastrin.

 The digestion process is controlled by gastrin in three phases: